CIT2202/mvc-with-functions/README.md

   - *film-model.php* is the model.
   - *list-view.php* is the view.

-* Try and do the same for the other pages in the site.
-  * Start with *details.php*.
+* Now try and do something similar for a details page i.e. re-factor the *details.php* file we have looked at previously to use an MVC structure.
-  * Call the functions in the *film-model.php* file to retrieve data from the database.
+  * This page should call the function *getFilmById()* in the *film-model.php* file to retrieve data from the database.
-  * Move the HTML and code for outputting data into a view file, save this in the *views* folder and include this file.
+  * *details.php* should include a view file to output the details for the selected film.
+You will need to create this file, *details-view.php*.
+Save this in the *views* folder.

-  * Repeat the above steps for the *create* functionality.
+* Try and use an MVC structure to implement create functionality i.e. inserting data into a database.
+Again there are already functions in the model that will help you.